-Key objective Deliver HR services, enabling ESMA to attract, deploy and retain the talents required to achieve its objectives, and ensuring efficient HR administration while at the same time fulfilling the regulatory requirements of an EU authority.
+Deliver HR services, enabling ESMA to attract, deploy and retain the talents required to achieve its objectives, and ensuring efficient HR administration while at the same time fulfilling the regulatory requirements of an EU authority.

 The Human Resources function will continue to support ESMA staff in their development and HR needs and recruit new staff when necessary.
 Recruitment will be a particularly important activity in 2020 as ESMA will need to recruit a significant number of new staff members linked to ESMA's new powers and responsibilities (e.g. linked to ESAs' Review or EMIR 2.2).
-In parallel, the key new project planned for 2020 is the implementation of Sysper, the HR system of the European Commission.
-Main outputs Recruitment/induction of new staff
+ESMA's ability to recruit in 2020 has been impacted by the response to the COVID-19 pandemic.
+Recruitment and induction of new staff is still taking place with physical distancing, but it is likely that the overall rate at the end of the year will be lower than planned.
+In addition, various initiatives have been launched to ensure communication and follow-up with existing staff.
+In parallel, the key new project planned for 2020 for delivery in 2021 is the implementation of Sysper, the HR system of the European Commission.